maxwolf621/SpringNote/Filter.md

 ![](https://i.imgur.com/U0WFL88.png)
 [More Details](/CrTB3w_mRm-2SFVF648fpw)

-#### Authentication, AuthenticaionManager and AuthenticationProvide
+#### Authentication, AuthenticationManager and AuthenticationProvider

 - Simply put, the AuthenticationManager is the main strategy interface for authentication.
     ```java